 I purchased a car with a lien on the title.
 What does this mean?

 Unfortunately, the Office of the Indiana Secretary of State only has jurisdiction over dealerships (this includes buy-here-pay-here establishments).
-We are unable to take actions against consumer vehicle sellers.
-However, both the BMV and the Office of the Indiana Attorney General have resources to help in these situations.
+We are unable to take actions against consumer vehicle sellers unless they are operating as unlicensed dealers (someone who sells, offers to sell, or advertises for sale at least 12 vehicles in a 12 month period.
+Both the BMV and the Office of the Indiana Attorney General have resources to help in these situations.
 These resources can be found at www.in.gov/bmv or www.in.gov/attorneygeneral.

 If I still haven’t received my title, can I stop making payments?